xiaoRoy/flutter-in-action/note/building-beautiful-UIs-with-flutter.md

  In Dart, a mixin allows a class body to be reused in multiple class hierarchies.

+#### Add a SizeTransition widget

+SizeTransition - It inherts from AnimatedWidget which is a StatefulWidget.

+#### Dispose the animation

+dispose method - The framework calls this method when this `State` object will never build again.

 __More About Widget__

 [Flutter Widget of the Week](https://www.youtube.com/watch?v=CI7x0mAZiY0)